cagla-su/cagla-su/README.md

 - My major field is **English translation and interpreting**.
 - I'm vegan and I like listening to music, gaming, cooking and knitting.
 - I'm a **Linux user**, I'm mainly daily driving and gaming on Linux.
-- I'm not experienced about programming at all but I'm learning.
-I'm currently the **designer and project manager of** [Rainbow Linux](https://github.com/rainbow-linux).